HelloYug/MiniPyCodes/README.md

 | `├── Tkinter Library`     | Python programs that use the `Tkinter` library for graphical user interfaces (GUIs).
 It includes light-hearted pranks like the "Idiot Button" and system management tools like a timer for scheduled shutdowns or sleep.|
 | `├── Turtle Library`      | A collection of Python scripts utilizing the `turtle` graphics library to create unique designs and shapes.
 Programs in this folder include drawing rangolis, a Mercedes logo, and the name "YUG" using turtle commands, along with more complex shapes and designs.                                                                                                              |

-Now, the **Specific Idea Based** folder and its subfolders (Logical, Menu Driven, Random Library, Tkinter Library, and Turtle Library) are clearly displayed.
-Let me know if you'd like to make any adjustments!

 > *(More folders will be added as the repo grows.)*